-First, copy .env.dist file to .env and configure it according to your host machine.
+First, edit .env file and configure it according to your host machine (you can copy it from .env.dist if it does not exist).

 '''

-Copy sample environment variables

-and adjust them against your needs.

-Especially APP_PORT when you're working on several projects

-cp .env.dist .env;

 Build PHP image

 docker-compose build;

 Create and start containers

 docker-compose up -d;

 '''

-Then your website will be available at http://localhost:\${APP_PORT}.
+Then your website will be available at http://localhost:\${APP\PORT}.